jpsuen/2ksb-block-compatibility-check/README.md

 Additionally, after the Moodle theme upgrade in late June 2016 each page had a new floating "Student Support" Button.
 This button is distracting and can also cover importnat information, especially when using zoom above 100%.
 This extension removes the floating student support button on every page.

+You can also click the Icon for the Chrome Extension to toggle on and off the Student Support Button.

 <h2>To Install</h2>

 <h3>EASY WAY</h3>